 Dogs are not gourmands, but many of them overeat when they have unlimited access to food.

-Overeating leads to obesity which contributes to joints, lung, kidney, and digestive problems.
-Therefore, you need to closely monitor how much you’re feeding your canine friend and take the food away right after feeding time.
+Overeating leads to obesity which contributes to joint, lung, kidney, and digestive problems.
+Therefore, you need to closely monitor how much you’re feeding your canine friend and take the food away once the mealtime is over.

 #8 Cut back on treats